Piano Recital: Yulianna Avdeeva

 - The Sonata No.1 in C minor, op.4 is from 1828, but was not published until 1851.
 This early sonata does not appear in programs very often (there are only few recordings).
 It stands in the shadow of its famous sister sonatas.

-- The most popular of the sonatas is the Sonata No.2 in B♭ minor, op.35—the most brilliant, outgoing and virtuosic of the three.
-The majority of the contenders in competitions play Sonata No.2—so did Yulianna Avdeeva.
+- The most popular of the sonatas is the Sonata No.2 in B♭ minor, op.35.
+That’s the most brilliant, outgoing and virtuosic of the three.
+The majority of the contenders in competitions play Sonata No.2.
+So did Yulianna Avdeeva in Warsaw, 2010.

 At the competition in Warsaw in 2010, Yulianna Avdeeva played the second Sonata.
 Only years later, she took up Sonata No.3 into her repertoire.

 The Sonata No.3 in B minor, op.58 features the following four movements: